conmaol/gadelica/grammar/nouns/grammatical-dependents/specifiers/determiners.md

 > `Bhiodh e a’ snàmh gach dàrna latha.` ‘He would be swimming every other day.’

-Finally, in the next example, the incorporated personal determiner `a` ‘his’ within the fused preposition `’na` (ie. `ann an a` ‘in his’) is the specifier of the dative masculine common noun `leanabh` ‘an infant’:
+Finally, in the next example, the incorporated personal determiner `a` ‘his’ within the orthographically fused preposition `’na` (ie. `ann an a` ‘in his’) is the specifier of the dative masculine common noun `leanabh` ‘an infant’:

 > `Bha Fionn ’na leanabh beag.` ‘Finn was a little infant.’ (literally, ‘Finn was in his little infant’)